LDAP Vs. RADIUS

 Differences Between RADIUS and LDAP

-Furthermore, cloud environments offer stronger protection of data, easy access to authorized users, greater control over who has data access, and they are infinitely scalable as your organization grows.
+Furthermore, cloud environments offer stronger protection of data, easy access to authorized users, and greater control over who has data access They are also infinitely scalable as your organization grows.
 SecureW2 provides all the necessary tools to move your network to the cloud with our PKI and RADIUS services.

 SecureW2 Solution For LDAP

-The entire process becomes far easier to manage and more efficient for the end user and IT personnel by allowing organizations to move away from an expensive, on-premise LDAP infrastructure without losing any functionality.
+The entire process becomes far easier to manage and more efficient for both end users and IT personnel by allowing organizations to move away from an expensive, on-premise LDAP infrastructure without losing any functionality.

 In the coming years, LDAP is simply not going to be able to withstand the transition to cloud-based infrastructure.
-Protect your network with the best possible Cloud RADIUS backed solution, Check out our pricing page to see how Cloud RADIUS can work for you, and if you need more convincing see how we help our customers in this case study.
+Protect your network with the best possible Cloud RADIUS-backed solution, Check out our solutions page to see how Cloud RADIUS can work for you, and if you need more convincing see how we help our customers in this case study.